-6 Align the bottom connector of the computer with the connector on the port replicator and push down until it clicks into place.
+5 Align the bottom connector of the computer with the connector on the port replicator and push down until it clicks into place.

-7 Turn on the computer.

-!
-Use the AC adapter supplied with the port replicator.
+- 6 Turn on the computer. - Use the AC adapter supplied with the computer.

 Do not move the computer while attached to the port replicator; this may detach the port replicator and cause damage to the port replicator and the computer.